The City of Brussels organizes various campaigns and events on international solidarity. Each year, there's also a call for projects.

 During the Fortnight of International Solidarity, the City of Brussels offers a wide range of actions to inform and raise awareness on international solidarity.
 The activities that are set up during these 2 weeks are also a showcase of the vitality of the associations in Brussels.

-As in every edition, the theme is presented in a varied program of conferences, exhibitions, film clubs, creative workshops, artistic installations,...
+As in every edition, the theme is presented in a varied program of debates, concerts, performances, exhibitions, films, workshops,...

 Each year, the City of Brussels participates in the Week of Fair Trade by proposing meals with ingredients stemming from the fair trade to restaurants and by informing the public about the principle and the philosophy of fair trade.